Understanding Capital Gains Tax When Selling a House in Virginia

 If you are selling a home in Virginia, you need to understand the implications of taxes.
 Generally speaking, when selling your primary residence, you are potentially liable to pay capital gains taxes to the IRS.

 Even though the IRS does impose certain restrictions on homeowners, there is a glaring exclusion in place.
-It stipulates that if a seller has lived in and owned the house as a primary residence for at least two years of the five-year period preceding the sale, then he or she can exclude from taxation up to $250,000 worth of capital gains if single and up to $500,000 if married filing jointly.
+It stipulates that if a seller has lived in and owned the house as a primary residence for at least two years of the five years preceding the sale, then he or she can exclude from taxation up to $250,000 worth of capital gains if single and up to $500,000 if married filing jointly.
 This exclusion can significantly lessen or entirely remove your federal tax liability concerning the sale.

 What is the capital gains tax in Virginia for real estate?